nvanspra/nvanspra.github.io/_pages/publications.md

 ## Journal articles

-- N. Vanspranghe, F. Ferrante and C. Prieur, Velocity Stabilization of a Wave Equation with a Nonlinear Dynamic Boundary Condition, submitted to *IEEE Transactions on Automatic Control*.
+- N. Vanspranghe, F. Ferrante and C. Prieur, Velocity Stabilization of a Wave Equation with a Nonlinear Dynamic Boundary Condition, conditionally accepted for publication in the *IEEE Transactions on Automatic Control*.

 ## Thesis